 My Hero Academia Speed-Up!
 Starting next Spring we’ll publish a new volume every other month until we’re caught up to the Japanese releases. pic.twitter.com/QNBbwNIcWj

 — VIZ Media @ NYCC (@VIZMedia) October 5, 2017

 My Hero Academia Season 3 Spoilers

-Assuming the second season ended with Class 1-A facing off against their teachers at UA, the next segment of the story will begin with a summer break.
+The second season ended with Class 1-A facing off against their teachers at UA and the next segment of the story will begin with a summer break.
 Deku and the rest of Class 1-A and Class 1-B are going on a school trip to a forest training camp for heroes.

 The newest addition to the cast is a four-hero team called The Pussycats.
 Named Mandalay, Pixie-bob, Ragdoll, and Tiger, these four heroes specialize in mountain rescue operations.
 These four heroes are responsible for overseeing the UA students, ensuring they don’t misuse their quirks for mischief.
 But first, they cause a bit of chaos of their own by creating a landslide that sends Class 1-A plummeting into the Forest of Magic Beasts.
 Using their quirks, the classmates fight off beasts and traverse the mountain to the training camp.

 The training camp is focused on helping the young heroes develop their abilities by pushing quirks to the limit.
 As expected of any anime, the school trip includes a hot springs bath and certain males can’t help but be tempted by the wooden wall dividing the girls and boys.
 Besides the anime tropes, audiences are introduced to a youth named Kouta who seems to harbor resentment toward heroes.
 It turns out the boy has a tragic backstory that has caused him to hate both heroes and villains.
 Feeling sympathetic, Deku tries to befriend the boy but to no avail.